The Secret To Cleaning Wood Floors

 If there are some stains in your unfinished wood floor that will not budge, you may consider sanding the stains, using a sanding machine with the correct guidance.
 If you don’t like the sound of that then simply use a piece of sandpaper, or consult a professional who will quote you a reasonable price.
 Whatever you end up doing, first try it out on a small, less prominent section of the wood floor, and see how the wood takes it.

 Unfinished wood floors can give a house character and be really quite beautiful.
 However, there may come a time when you want to ‘finish’ it, applying a color stain of choice to the floor as a whole.
 It will help protect the floor from long-term scuffs and scratches, and also guard against various kinds of rot.
-A wooden floor primer should be applied to prepare the floor, first.
+A wooden floor primer with a floor polisher or steam cleaner should be applied to prepare the floor, first.
 Try to work along the grain, applying two coats.
 You will then need to seal the wood with a floor lacquer or wood floor oil.
 A lacquer or varnish will make for a smooth finish, but an oil creates a more natural appearance.

 In terms of the cleaning process, you may then revert to step 3, 4 and 5 above.